 - The 1836 version of James Donnegan’s, A New Greek and English Lexicon: Principally on the Plan of the Greek and German Lexicon of Schneider.
 This one published tongues primarily meant language but also could be an antiquated dialect or foreign expression.3

-- The 1858 version of the Greek Hesychii Alexandrini lexicon gave a simple definition with no reference to ecstasy or utterance, though it does relate to divination and to Plato.4
+- The 1858 version of the Greek Hesychii Alexandrini lexicon gave a simple definition with no reference to ecstasy or utterance, though it does relate to divination and Plato.4

 - The Tyro’s Greek and English Lexicon in 1825, simply defined it as “speech – the tongue – tongue piece”,5 referring to a piece in a musical instrument.

-- John Grove’s 1830 Greek student dictionary, admittedly based on Schrevelii, simply stated, the tongue; a tongue, language, speech, converse; the tongue in the mouth piece of wind instruments.”6
+- John Grove’s 1830 Greek student dictionary, admittedly based on Schrevelii, stated, the tongue; a tongue, language, speech, converse; the tongue in the mouth piece of wind instruments.”6

 Glossolalia in dictionaries published between 1880 and 1890